Ho Chi Minh: In the Soviet Union and China

+When France was defeated by Germany in 1940, Hồ and his lieutenants, Võ Nguyên Giáp and Phạm Văn Đồng, saw this as an opportunity to advance their own cause.
+In October 1940, Hồ and his supporters established the League for Vietnamese Independence (Việt Minh) in Guilin.

-Independence movement
+Viet Minh movement

 In 1941, Hồ Chí Minh returned to Vietnam to lead the Việt Minh independence movement.
+Hồ and ICP founded a communist-led united front to oppose the Japanese.

 The Japanese occupation of Indochina that year, the first step toward an invasion of the rest of Southeast Asia, created an opportunity for patriotic Vietnamese.
-The so-called "men in black" were a 10,000 member guerrilla force that operated with the Việt Minh.
+The so-called "men in black" were a 10,000-member guerrilla force that operated with the Việt Minh.
 He oversaw many successful military actions against the Vichy France and the Japanese occupation of Vietnam during World War II, supported closely yet clandestinely by the United States Office of Strategic Services and later against the French bid to reoccupy the country (1946–1954).
 He was jailed in China by Chiang Kai-shek's local authorities before being rescued by Chinese Communists.
 Following his release in 1943, he returned to Vietnam.
 It was during this time that he began regularly using the name Hồ Chí Minh, a Vietnamese name combining a common Vietnamese surname (Hồ, 胡) with a given name meaning "Bright spirit" or "Clear will" (from Sino-Vietnamese 志 明: Chí meaning "will" or "spirit" and Minh meaning "bright").
 His new name was a tribute to General Hou Zhiming (侯志明), Chief Commissar of the 4th Military Region of the National Revolutionary Army, who helped release him from a KMT prison in 1943.

 In April 1945, he met with the OSS agent Archimedes Patti and offered to provide intelligence, asking only for "a line of communication" between his Viet Minh and the Allies.
 The OSS agreed to this and later sent a military team of OSS members to train his men and Hồ Chí Minh himself was treated for malaria and dysentery by an OSS doctor.

-Following the August Revolution (1945) organized by the Việt Minh, Hồ Chí Minh became Chairman of the Provisional Government (Premier of the Democratic Republic of Vietnam) and issued a Proclamation of Independence of the Democratic Republic of Vietnam.
-Although he convinced Emperor Bảo Đại to abdicate, his government was not recognized by any country.
+Following the August Revolution organized by the Việt Minh, Hồ Chí Minh became Chairman of the Provisional Government (Premier of the Democratic Republic of Vietnam) and issued a Proclamation of Independence of the Democratic Republic of Vietnam.
+Although he convinced former Emperor Bảo Đại to abdicate, his government was not recognized by any country.
 He repeatedly petitioned President Harry S. Truman for support for Vietnamese independence, citing the Atlantic Charter, but Truman never responded.

 In 1946, future Israeli Prime Minister David Ben-Gurion and Hồ Chí Minh became acquainted when they stayed at the same hotel in Paris.
-He offered Ben-Gurion a Jewish home-in-exile in Vietnam.
-Ben-Gurion declined, telling him: "I am certain we shall be able to establish a Jewish Government in Palestine".
+He offered Ben-Gurion a Jewish home-in-exile in Vietnam, which Ben-Gurion declined.